godotengine/godot-docs/tutorials/3d/introduction_to_3d.rst

 .. image:: img/tuto_3d11.png

-When dealing with multiple cameras, the rules about to be mentioned are followed for each viewport:
+When dealing with multiple cameras, the following rules are enforced for each viewport:

 -  If no cameras are present in the scene tree, the first one that